Skip to main content

 Work hours: 7 a.m. to 5 p.m., Monday through Friday

-Project timeline: NE 9th Street work anticipated for May through fall 2024; NE 112th Avenue work anticipated to begin in fall 2024 through early 2025
+Timeline: NE 9th Street work anticipated for May through fall 2024; NE 112th Avenue work anticipated to begin in fall 2024 through early 2025

 Blandford Basins Stormwater Project

-The City of Vancouver was awarded a $3 million Washington Department of Ecology Water Quality grant to improve rain water (stormwater) runoff in the area known as the Blandford Basins, which lies within a wellhead protection area and the Columbia River watershed.
+Project details: The City of Vancouver was awarded a $3 million Washington Department of Ecology Water Quality grant to improve rain water (stormwater) runoff in the area known as the Blandford Basins, which lies within a wellhead protection area and the Columbia River watershed.

 Currently, stormwater runoff from parcels and streets in this overall area flows untreated to the canyon along Blandford Drive and into the Columbia River.
 This project will use underground stormwater treatment devices and one rain garden at South Cliff Park in both the South Cliff and Dubois Park neighborhood to help treat runoff.

 Water Quality Design Elements: Community members contributed feedback that led to adjustments in the final design.
-This water quality improvement project has shifted to the use of filter cartridge catch basins that are underground treatment devices.
+This water quality improvement project shifted to the use of filter cartridge catch basins that are underground treatment devices.
 They house rechargeable, media-filled cartridges that trap particulates and adsorb pollutants from stormwater runoff.
 The catch basins are generally maintained once a year which includes vacuuming out sediment and replacing the filter cartridge by City Operations crews.

-A rain garden, or bioretention cell, will be installed at South Cliff Park.
+A rain garden, or bioretention cell, was installed at South Cliff Park.
 Rain gardens manage rain water runoff by allowing it to soak into the ground where special soil and vegetation can help filter out pollutants.
 This infiltration improves the quality of the water which eventually flows to rivers and streams or seeps into groundwater.
 Attractive streetscape planters can be designed to accommodate the diverse traffic needs of cars, pedestrians and bicycles.

 Water Station 5 Project

-This improvement project will help improve water flow and seismic stability for Water Station 5, located on 5.3 acres along the north side of East Mill Plain Boulevard and west of Devine Road, adjacent to Vancouver Fire Department’s Heights Fire Station No. 3, in the Heights District Planning Area.
+Project details: This improvement project will help improve water flow and seismic stability for Water Station 5, located on 5.3 acres along the north side of East Mill Plain Boulevard and west of Devine Road, adjacent to Vancouver Fire Department’s Heights Fire Station No. 3, in the Heights District Planning Area.
 Vancouver Water Station 5’s 8-million gallon rectangular reservoir was constructed in 1942, and its booster pump station and 750,000-gallon elevated tower were constructed in 1954.

 To improve this critical water station, the Utility will undertake an important project to eliminate seismic deficiencies that were highlighted in a 2015 study by replacing the existing 1940s reservoir with two 4-million gallon wire-wrapped concrete reservoirs and by replacing the pump station.
 In addition, the project will include electrical, instrumentation and security upgrades at Water Station 5.
 Frontage improvements will be installed along Mill Plain Boulevard and Idaho Street, consistent with the Heights District Redevelopment Plan.